MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/envision-new-ideas-with-microsoft-365-copilot/2-develop-concept-with-copilot-in-word.md

     title: 'Task 2: Develop a concept using Microsoft 365 Copilot in Word'
 ---

-Microsoft 365 Copilot in Word transforms document creation and refinement, allowing you to produce compelling content with ease.
-Copilot assists with drafting from scratch, enhancing existing text, and distilling the essence of lengthy articles.
-With Copilot, you can start a document using brief prompts, seamlessly incorporate resources from across Microsoft 365, and adjust both tone and conciseness.

-### Exercise

-In the previous exercise, you researched company or product ideas and saved your notes to a document titled **Copilot Research.docx**.
+# Task 2: Develop a concept using Microsoft 365 Copilot in Word

-In this exercise, you'll use Copilot in Word to  articulate a comprehensive concept that includes the mission, vision, values, proposed offerings, target audience, and distinctive edge of your proposed company or product.
-Follow the prompts to have Copilot generate your concept and then refine it based on your input.
+Using Copilot in Word, articulate a comprehensive concept that includes the mission, vision, goals, proposed services or initiatives, target audience, and distinctive benefits of your idea.

-To reference the file, use the shared link to **Copilot Research.docx**.

 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4; margin-top: 15px; margin-bottom: 15px;">
     <strong>Note:</strong> In the instructions below, we will provide a sample prompt for each step.
 While you have the option to copy and paste these prompts, we encourage you to personalize them in your own style.
 Be creative and experiment.
 If Copilot doesn't give you the desired output initially, refine your prompt and try again.
 Remember to enjoy the process!
 </div>

-#### Steps
+## Steps

-1. Open the **Copilot Research.docx** document that you saved to your OneDrive account in the previous exercise.
+1. Open the **Copilot Research.docx** document that you saved to your OneDrive account in the previous task.
 Copy its URL by selecting **Share** in the upper-right corner and choosing **Copy Link** from the drop-down menu.

     ![Screenshot showing the Share menu and the Copy Link option highlighted.](../Media/share-menu-with-copy-link-9fd1c60a.png)